-Happy Earth Day!
-In honor of this important celebration, I created an indulgent, yet healthy and sustainable vegan pasta primavera.
+In honor of the “Everyday is Earth Day” celebrations, I created an indulgent, yet healthy and sustainable vegan pasta primavera.
 This creamy dish packs in a surprising wallop of all-natural nutrients thanks to the use of seasonal vegetables, raw cashews, wholesome pasta, and unique protein-packed almond milk.

 What makes this vegan pasta primavera so special?
 Have you got a minute or two?